AY Automate

 What Is an AI-First Engineer?
 (And Why Your Next Hire Must Be One)

-The talent gap is not a pipeline problem.
-It is a definition problem.
+That talent gap is a definition problem, not a pipeline problem.
 Most hiring managers are still screening for the wrong profile.
 They are looking for engineers who write code well.
 What they actually need is engineers who direct AI with precision.
-Those are two fundamentally different skill sets.
+Those are 2 fundamentally different skill sets.

 This post defines the AI-first engineer clearly: what they do, how they think, what tools they use, and why this profile is non-negotiable for any engineering team that wants to stay competitive.
 If you are a CTO, technical founder, or engineering lead at a SaaS company or startup, this is the hiring framework you need going into 2026.